robweber/xbmclibraryautoupdate/README.md

 ### General Settings:

-* Startup Delay - if an update should run on startup (dependant on the time the last update has ran) this will delay it from running for a few minutes to allow other XBMC process to function.
+* Startup Delay - if an update should run on startup (dependent on the time the last update has ran) this will delay it from running for a few minutes to allow other XBMC process to function.
 * Show Notifications - shows notifications when the updater will run again
-* Run During Playback - should the addon run when you are playing media (yes/no)
+* Run During Playback - should the addon run a scheduled scan when you are playing media (yes/no)
 * Only run when idle - restricts the scanning process to when the screensaver is active
+* Check if sources exist before scan - checks if the sources are online before starting the scan process.
+For single source scans it will check only that source.
 * Disable Manual Run Prompt - disables the dialog box when selecting Manual Run and just goes right to the libary update

 ### Video Settings:

 Enabling this will turn on scanning for the Video Library.
 This is the same as calling "Update Library" from within the Video menus of Kodi.
 There are a few options you can tweak regarding how often you want the scanner to run.
+Read the section on Timer Options for more information.

 __Custom Paths__